MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-eventsubscriber-attribute.md

 ## Remarks

+> [!TIP]
+> Use the `Shift+Alt+E` shortcut in the AL code editor to invoke the list of all events.
+Select the one you want to subscribe to and an event subscriber for the event will be inserted.

 The value of the *ObjectType* argument will depend on the type of event: business, integration, and trigger.

 - Business and integration events are published by event publisher methods in any of the valid object types.
 To subscribe to a business or integration type event, you specify the object that contains the event publisher method that defines the event.